Health(ify) The Menu: Every Panda Express Recipe

 • Coconut oil (for frying)

-2. Cool mixture.
-Spoon the mixture into wrappers, roll them tightly, and seal with water.
+4. Spoon the mixture into egg roll wrappers, roll tightly, and seal the edges with water.

 Cream Cheese Rangoon